-New York subway stations in Manhattan hit by power outages
+Manhattan power outages are crippling subway service and causing traffic problems

 "We're working to identify causes and keep trains moving," the Metropolitan Transportation Authority tweeted.

-The outages were effecting "multiple lines," the MTA said.
+The outages were affecting "multiple lines," the MTA said.
 It told one Twitter user there were extensive delays on many lines.

-ConEdison, on its coverage map, reported more than 27,000 customers in Manhattan without power.
+The lack of power was a major issue on the streets and in buildings, too.

+A CNN producer on the Upper West Side said he was at a movie when the theater went dark at about 7 p.m.
+He went outside and saw traffic and street lights were out.
+Traffic was jamming up in intersections but it wasn't gridlocked, he said.

 This is a developing story.
 Check back for updates.